Political positions of Bernie Sanders: Afghanistan

 Sanders voted for the 2001 Authorization for Use of Military Force Against Terrorists that has been cited as the legal justification for controversial military actions since the September 11 attacks.
 In February 2011, Sanders traveled to Afghanistan and Pakistan with fellow senators Bob Corker, Chris Coons, and Joe Manchin, opining afterward that Afghanistan was "one of the most backward countries in the entire world", given its massive poverty, lack of literacy, and corruption.
 He stated his belief that the US could afford to reduce its funding for the American and Afghanistan armed forces, Afghanistan police, and Afghanistan's economic development.
+Sanders said in 2019 that Barbara Lee, the sole "no" vote on the 2001 AUMF, was correct to do so.
+By 2009, Sanders stated that the war was "unwinnable", voted against funding for it, and opposed sending more troops.

 In 2019, Sanders was one of eight lawmakers to sign a pledge by grass-roots organization Common Defense stating their intent "to fight to reclaim Congress's constitutional authority to conduct oversight of U.S. foreign policy and independently debate whether to authorize each new use of military force", along with acting toward bringing "the Forever War to a responsible and expedient conclusion", after seventeen years of ongoing US military conflict.

 In June 2019, Sanders told The New York Times that "by the end of my first term, I think our troops would be home".
 In September, a campaign spokesman indicated to The Washington Post that this did not rule out leaving residual forces.

 In September 2021, after a drone strike accidentally killed 10 civilians, Sanders called the incident "a human tragedy" that reflected on the US and "unacceptable".